veyon/docs/admin/introduction.rst

 In case Veyon causes problem during its installation or configuration actions can be taken as described in chapter :ref:`Troubleshooting`.
 Frequently asked questions are answered in chapter :ref:`FAQ`.

+Before upgrading to a new release series of Veyon it's recommended to carefully read the :ref:`ReleaseNotes` for the respective version.

 About Veyon
 -----------